 You might think they deserve some rest after 2,000 years.
 But we still need their fruits!
 So the workers continue to prune these trees and keep them growing.
 Think of it as gentle encouragement.

-In total, we plant more than 20 different species of tree on the farm.
+In total, we plant more than 20 different species of trees on the farm.
 We’re hoping to plant even more in the future.

 The full-time workers will plant the trees between April and September.
 Between October and March, they turn their attention to the seedlings in the tree nursery.